confluentinc/ksql/docs/installation/server-config/avro-schema.rst

 .. _install_ksql-avro-schema:

-Configuring Avro and |sr| for KSQL
+Configuring Avro and {{ site.sr }} for KSQL
 ##################################

 KSQL can read and write messages in Avro format by integrating with :ref:`Confluent Schema Registry <schemaregistry_intro>`.
-KSQL automatically retrieves (read) and registers (write) Avro schemas as needed and thus saves you from both having to manually define columns and data types in KSQL and from manual interaction with |sr|.
+KSQL automatically retrieves (read) and registers (write) Avro schemas as needed and thus saves you from both having to manually define columns and data types in KSQL and from manual interaction with {{ site.sr }}.

 Supported functionality
 ***********************

-KSQL currently supports Avro data in the |ak-tm| message values.
+KSQL currently supports Avro data in the {{ site.ak-tm }} message values.

 Avro schemas with nested fields are supported.
 In KSQL 5.0 and higher, you can read nested data, in Avro and JSON formats, by using the STRUCT type.
 You can’t create new nested STRUCT data as the result of a query, but you can copy existing